 I live here.

-The fact of the matter is, generally, these places which are most popular with tourists are popular for a reason.
+The fact of the matter is, generally, these places that are most popular with tourists are popular for a reason.
 They hold real historic or cultural significance; they’re one-of-their-kind; or they’re just really beautiful.
 Perhaps it’s the restaurant with the best *whatever they make* in the city, or the oldest salon de thé, or the inspiration for some feature of a celebrated piece of literature.
 Maybe the views are simply spectacular.
 Whatever it is, if tourists are flocking there, it’s because it’s probably really worth a visit.
 And it is such a crying shame that so many places – landmarks, restaurants, significant buildings, even whole towns – are shunned by locals and visitors alike as simply being “touristy”.
-It’s almost invariably used as a disparaging term, often accompanied by an ‘ew’ face (technical terminology), or a dismissive shrug of the shoulders and I have encountered a lot of people who would explicitly avoid anything that fell into this category, declining even to make a one-time cursory visit purely on the grounds of this “dirty word”.
+The word is almost invariably used as a disparaging term, often accompanied by an ‘ew’ face (technical terminology), or a dismissive shrug of the shoulders, and I have encountered a lot of people who would explicitly avoid anything that fell into this category, declining even to make a one-time cursory visit purely on the grounds of this dirty word.

 I will also acknowledge that there is an annoying ‘brand’ of tourist with whom we are all familiar and prefer to avoid at all costs.
 The loud, disrespectful kind who don’t even attempt so much as a “please” or “thank you” in the local language and treat whatever or wherever it is they’re visiting like it’s there for their personal gratification – and theirs alone.
 I am as irritated by these people as anyone.
 And now I think about it, I may write a post at some later point (to rant) about how just how irritated I was with said type of tourists in Notre Dame on Christmas Eve.